top of page

 Why Alone Time Isn’t a Luxury, It’s Calibration

-Without time alone, your internal compass becomes like a signal in a storm glitchy and confused.
-Solitude isn’t isolation for people like us, it’s tuning back to your own frequency.
+Without time alone, your internal compass becomes like a signal in a storm—glitchy and confused.
+Solitude isn’t isolation for people like us; it’s tuning back to your own frequency.

-When you sit quietly with yourself with no noise, no demands, just breath and body.
-You relearn the contours of who you actually are.
+When you sit quietly with yourself, with no noise and no demands—just breath and body—you relearn the contours of who you actually are.
+You start to notice:

 • Ah, my anxiety feels like a tightening in the solar plexus.